stevezieglerva/www.nerdthoughts.net/_drafts/devopsdays-rdu-2019.md

 - Intelligent checks:
     - Are the services and servers available before we deploy?
     - Are the required security groups available (in case another group is responsible for that)?
-    - Any open there any critical network outages that should make us pause the deployment?
+    - Any there any open network outage tickets that should make us pause the deployment?
     - Is there really high traffic on the application now?
     - Has there been any major infrastructure drift?